 The above description attempts to give users an overview of the tables they are most likely to use.
 The schema browser should be used to further explore the contents and layout of the archive.

-VSA - TablesThe main tables that users are likely to query for a given survey are the corresponding source and/or detection table
+VSA - TablesThe main catalogue tables that users are likely to query for a given survey are the corresponding detection, source, synopticSource and variability tables.

 VSA - Source merging and seaming

 Individual passband detections that come from VIRCAM images and that are stored in the *Detection tables in the VSA are automatically merged into multi-colour source lists stored in the *Source tables.
 The set of passbands is predefined for each survey and stored in the table RequiredFilters; that prescription is used to associate individual passbands/epochs into frame sets.

 The core of the source merging algorithm uses a simple pairing procedure